Building Voice Agents

 session.on('tool_approval_requested', (_context, _agent, request) => { // show a UI to the user to approve or reject the tool call // you can use the `session.approve(...)` or `session.reject(...)` methods to approve or reject the tool call

 Section titled “Guardrails”Guardrails offer a way to monitor whether what the agent has said violated a set of rules and immediately cut off the response.
-These guardrail checks will be performed based on the transcript of the agent’s response and therefore requires that the text output of your model is enabled (it is enabled by default).
+These checks run against the transcript stream of the agent’s response.
+In audio sessions, the SDK uses output audio transcripts and transcript deltas, so the important prerequisite is transcript availability rather than a separate text output modality.

-The guardrails that you provide will run asynchronously as a model response is returned, allowing you to cut off the response based a predefined classification trigger, for example “mentions a specific banned word”.
+The guardrails you provide run asynchronously as a model response is returned, allowing you to cut off the response based on a predefined classification trigger, for example “mentions a specific banned word”.

 When a guardrail trips the session emits a guardrail_tripped event.
 The event also provides a details object containing the itemId that triggered the guardrail.